yashs662/rust_kanban/README.md

 ## Completed Features

+- [X] Unify all text input fields and improve the way they are handled (currently there are multiple ways to handle text input)
-- [x] Drag and Drop cards with the mouse
+- [X] Drag and Drop cards with the mouse
 - [X] Allow for vertical movement in text fields (e.g. card description)
 - [X] Encryption for Cloud Saves
 - [X] Implement Cloud saves